 About physical hyperlinks and web/id (see also Cooltown)

-The term internet of things has arisen in the past couple of years, for what in the Cooltown project we termed the Real World Wide Web: the systematic linkage from physical entities to web resources.
+The term internet of things, coined many years ago, is now prominent; meaning the system in which arbitrary physical entities with IP addresses interact directly, and in which their data is aggregated and processed by applications.
+Many, like us, prefer to formulate these interactions in terms of web protocols (HTTP etc), and term this the web of things.
+In the Cooltown project, which was seminal in this respect, we termed this the Real World Wide Web: the systematic linkage from physical entities to web resources.
 We should have used Physical World Wide Web, but that didn't sound as good!
 A related term we used was physical hyperlink.
-Sometimes physical hyperlinks take the form of URLs physically bound to the physical entities &mdash for example, in the form of a Cooltown beacon that broadcasts the entity's URL to handheld devices nearby.
+Sometimes physical hyperlinks take the form of URLs physically bound to the physical entities — for example, in the form of a Cooltown beacon that broadcasts the entity's URL to handheld devices nearby.
 But other times entities bear identifiers rather than URLs. web/id is the system that resolves identifiers such as tag URIs printed on or attached to physical entities, in order to link them to web resources.

 - This interview provides a non-technical introduction to example applications that web/id is intended to enable.

 - Implementing physical hyperlinks using ubiquitous identifier resolution (also available as an HP Technical Report in PDF format) given at the 11th International World Wide Web Conference.
 (This is an update on Ubiquitous and contextual identifier resolution for the real-world wide web, with mainly expositional changes.)
 HP Labs Tech. report HPL-2001-95R1.